UnitTestBot/UTBotJava/docs/NightStatisticsMonitoring.md

 To get more information about input arguments call script with option `--help`.

-Output format: you get the JSON file, which contains arrays of summarised results for each of the nights during the specified period grouped by target.
+Output format: you get the JSON file, which contains arrays of grouped by target results for each of the nights during the specified period.

 Input example:

 ```
 --input_data_dir ./data --output_file aggregated_data.json
---timestamp_from 0 --timestamp_to 1661174420
+--timestamp_from 0 --timestamp_to 1661330445
 ```

 Output example (You'll get an array of several outputs without metadata):